shwetasTR/AllureADOIntegrator/README.md

    ```powershell
    pip install -r requirements.txt
    ```
-4. **Update the `config.json` file** with your Azure DevOps and Allure/ReportPortal details before running any test cases.
+4. **Update the `config.json` file** with your Azure DevOps and Allure details before running any test cases.
 Example:

    ```json
    {